How can plant leaders make a difference in achieving a common goal of the organisation?

 What kind of productivity improvement tools are being used in your manufacturing plant?

-How big is the impact of digitalisation on manufacturing?
+How big is the impact of digitalisation and technologies like Additive Manufacturing on manufacturing?